Learn more about the IE8 Beta...

 Search your site

-It's easy to offer the user the ability to search your site from anywhere, using the XML scripts produced by the IE7 Search Builder.
+It's easy to offer the user the ability to search your site from anywhere, using the XML scripts produced by the Search Provider Builder.
 Simply download the XML file, place it on your server, and set a META tag or attach it to a link or button in your HTML.

-Run IE6 and IE7 on the same PC
+Run IE 6, 7, and 8 on the same PC

 Microsoft is now offering a free copy of VirtualPC and a virtual hard disk containing IE6, allowing you to run IE6 and IE7 on the same physical PC.
-This is useful for doing side-by-side rendering tests with only one machine. http://blogs.msdn.com/ie/archive/2006/11/30/ie6-and-ie7-running-on-a-single-machine.aspx
+This is useful for doing side-by-side rendering tests with only one machine.

 Microsoft Visual Web Developer